The 12 Steps to an Effective Lead Generation Process

 The first thing you need to do as part of a lead generation process is the broadest part of the funnel.
 It's so broad that some people don't even consider it part of the funnel at all.
 It's simple: build awareness of your brand and your products.

-Awareness on Social Media
+Awareness On Social Media

 You can do this in a wide variety of different ways.
 TV and radio ads can put your name and description in the minds of people, though many of those people aren't going to be in your actual target audience.
 You can sponsor events to get your name and logo on websites and in pamphlets.
 You can run broad-spectrum paid advertising with only the most basic level of targeting.